How can I protect my finances?

 You may find yourself in a difficult financial situation through no fault of your own.
 Financial counsellors are trained professionals who can help create a realistic long-term plan to help you work your way out of money difficulties as a result of gambling.
 They’re located all over NSW, and their services are free and confidential.

 If you have legal issues

-If there’s no shared ground between you and the person with the problem, get free legal advice on how to protect your and your family’s finances.
-Contact the legal service funded by GambleAware at Wesley Community Legal Service – it specialises in helping people with gambling issues.
+If there’s no shared ground between you and the person with the problem, you can seek legal advice on how to protect your and your family’s finances.

 Financial strategy FAQs